-Based on $n$ data points $\{(X_i,Y_i)\}_{i=1}^n$, a meta-model that approximates the Hoeffding decomposition of $m$ is estimated.
-This meta-model belongs to a reproducing kernel Hilbert space (RKHS), which is constructed as a direct sum of Hilbert spaces leading to an additive decomposition including variables and interactions between them (\cite{DURRANDE201357}).
-The estimator of the meta-model is calculated by minimizing an empirical least-squares criterion penalized by the sum of two penalty terms: the Hilbert norm and the empirical norm (\cite{huet:hal-01434895}).
-This procedure allows to select the subsets of variables $X_1,...,X_d$ that contribute to predict $Y$.
-The estimated meta-model is used to perform sensitivity analysis, and so allows to determine the influence of each variable and groups of them on the output variable $Y$.
+where the error $\varepsilon$ is assumed to be centered with a finite variance, i.e. $E(\varepsilon)=0$ and $\mbox{var}(\varepsilon)<\infty$.
+The components of $X$ are independent with a known law $P_X=\prod_{a=1}^dP_{X_a}$ on $\mathcal{X}$, a subset of $\mathbb{R}^d$.
+The number $d$ of components of $X$ may be large.
+The model $m$ may present high complexity as strong non-linearities and high order interaction effects, and it is assumed to be square-integrable, i.e. $m\in L^2(\mathcal{X},P_X)$.
+Based on the data points $\{(X_i,Y_i)\}_{i=1}^n$, we estimate a meta-model that approximates the Hoeffding decomposition of $m$.
+This meta-model belongs to a reproducing kernel Hilbert space (RKHS), which is constructed as a direct sum of the Hilbert spaces leading to an additive decomposition including variables and interactions between them \cite{DURRANDE201357}.
+The estimator of the meta-model is calculated by minimizing an empirical least-squares criterion penalized by the sum of two penalty terms: the Hilbert norm and the empirical norm \cite{huet:hal-01434895}.
+This procedure allows us to select the subsets of variables $X_1,...,X_d$ that contribute to predict $Y$.
+The estimated meta-model is used to perform sensitivity analysis, and therefore, to determine the influence of each variable and groups of them on the output variable $Y$.

-In the classical framework of sensitivity analysis $m(X)$ is calculable in all points of $X$.
-In this framework, one may use the method of \cite{Sobol1993SensitivityEF} for variance-based methods of global sensitivity analysis in order to perform sensitivity analysis on $m$.
-Let us briefly recall this method.

-The independency between the components of $X$ allows to write the function $m$ according to its Hoeffding decomposition (\cite{Sobol1993SensitivityEF}, \cite{vaart_1998}):
+In the classical framework of sensitivity analysis, the function $m$ is calculable in all points of $X$, and one may use the method of \cite{Sobol1993SensitivityEF} to perform sensitivity analysis on $m$.
+Let us briefly introduce this method: The independency between the components of $X$ leads to write the function $m$ according to its Hoeffding decomposition (\cite{Sobol1993SensitivityEF}, \cite{vaart_1998}):

-The terms in this decomposition are defined in terms of the conditional expected values:
+The terms in this decomposition are defined using the conditional expected values: